-The prohibition of any image that might be worshipped instead of God [Q. 5:90] already noted has often been extended in Muslim thinking to all representations of living creatures, although such are not forbidden explicitly by the Qur'an.
+The prohibition of any image that might be worshipped instead of God [Q. 5:90], already noted, has often been extended in Muslim thinking to all representations of living creatures, although such are not forbidden explicitly by the Qur'an.
 There are several Hadith and accounts of episodes in the life of Muhammad that point in this direction.
-The most widely cited Hadith runs: "Angels do not enter a house in which there is a representation of a living creature (taswir) or a dog."
-With only a minute number of exceptions, e.g., a mihrab in Mosul from the 11th century, throughout the Muslim centuries and various cultures, this prohibition has been upheld against any representation of any animate object (humans and animals) in mosques.
+The most widely cited Hadith runs: "Angels do not enter a house in which there is a representation of a living creature (taswir) or a dog".
+Throughout the Muslim centuries and various cultures, this prohibition has been upheld against any representation in mosques of any animate object (literally: any object possessing an anima or soul, therefore all humans and animals), with only a minute number of exceptions, e.g., a mihrab in Mosul from the 11th century.
+This is also normally extended to trees, as these were sometimes also objects of worship.

 When it comes to buildings other than places of worship, there is a wider range of interpretation by Muslim scholars.
 Some extend the absolute prohibition and so do not allow any representation of living creatures in their homes or public buildings.
-Other scholars restrict this to a prohibition of Prophets and angels.
 Other Muslim scholars restrict this to anything that could be worshipped instead of God, i.e., things that could be taken as idols.
-This opens the way for the depiction of animals and humans in homes and public buildings such as palaces, bath houses, places of rest and recreation, and on pottery, utensils and manuscripts.
-This interpretation can be seen in many Muslim empires throughout the ages: Umayyads, Abbasids, Fatimids, the Umayyad Caliphate of Spain, Mamluks in Egypt, Safavids in Persia and the Ottomans.
+Other scholars restrict this only to a prohibition of Prophets and angels.
+These latter interpretations open the way for the depiction of animals and humans in homes and public buildings such as palaces, bath houses, and places of rest and recreation, and on pottery, utensils and manuscripts (not the Qur'an, of course).
+This interpretation can be seen in many Muslim empires throughout the ages: Umayyads based in Damascus, Abbasids centred on Baghdad, Fatimids in and around Egypt, the Umayyad Caliphate of Spain, Mamluks in Egypt, Safavids in Persia and the Ottomans from Turkey to the Middle East.
 Sometimes we find animals represented without their heads as a reminder of the stricter interpretation.

-With the coming of photography in the modern period, this has brought a challenge to many Muslims.
+The coming of photography in the modern period has brought a challenge to many Muslims.
 Is it permissible to have photographs of family members within the home?
-Opinions vary: some will avoid all such photographs, some will permit them but not in a room in which prayers are offered, some will permit them even in such a room but not in the direction of prayer (qibla) and some will turn them face-down at times of prayer.
+Opinions vary: some will avoid all such photographs, some will permit them but not in a room in which prayers are offered, some will permit them even in such a room but not in the direction of prayer (qibla), and some will turn them face-down at times of prayer.
+One can see a parallel here to the customary practice of never walking in front of someone performing their salat, in case the person is between the one at prayer and the qibla at the time of prostration; there should be no hint of prostration to anyone or anything other than God.
 There is an account from the time of the Prophet when he ordered that a decorated wall-hanging should be moved from the direction of prayer in the home of one of his wives so that it would not distract him at prayer.
 The over-riding concern of avoiding any hint of a return to idol-worship can be seen clearly.

-The arrival of television prompted a further discussion amongst the scholars, which was resolved by most through the understanding that television pictures are not permanent representations (they disappear when the television is switched off) and so they were permitted.
+The arrival of television prompted a further discussion amongst the scholars, which was resolved by most through the understanding that television pictures are not permanent representations and so they are permitted (they are actually made up of thousands of tiny points of light that change every instant and disappear when the television is switched off).
 There are live television streams transmitted on the internet from the Sacred Mosque of Makka and the Prophet's Mosque in Madina.